Back to top

 • Fax: (850) 606-6201

-There is an additional exemption available for low-income homeowners who meet the requirements above and have resided in their homes for 25 years or more.
+There is an additional exemption available for limited-income homeowners who meet the requirements above and have resided in their homes for 25 years or more.

 Yes, there are other exemptions available for those who qualify.
 A list of these additional benefits along with their requirements may be found on the Exemptions tab.
 Additionally, a handout titled 'Eligibility and Discount Requirements' may be found on the Forms tab.